MMarsland/UselessBoxes/README.md

 #### Tweaks / Features

-[] Print and assemble final box in V5 with correct color
+* [X] Print and assemble final box in V5 with correct color

-[x] Ensure the correct state is loaded when turning on the box (I.e. LED)
+* [X] Ensure the correct state is loaded when turning on the box (I.e. LED)

-[x]  Update munu items as we scroll through them
+* [X] Update munu items as we scroll through them

-[x] Play Buzzer sound Previews as we scroll through them (Loop should end quickly)
+* [X] Play Buzzer sound Previews as we scroll through them (Loop should end quickly)

-[x] Make the menu navigation obvious with beeps or lights
+* [X] Make the menu navigation obvious with beeps or lights

-[] Add more buzzer patterns (+ make it easy and modular to add more custom buzzer and led patters)
+* [ ] Add more buzzer and led patterns (+ make it easy and modular to add more custom buzzer and led patters)

-[] Clean up code (Organize where variables and defaults are declared)
+* [ ] Clean up code (Organize where variables and defaults are declared)

 #### Deployment Features

-* [] (Optional) Setup Over-The-Air updates so the software can be modified
+* [X] (Optional) Setup Over-The-Air updates so the software can be modified
-* [] Setup wifi connection process so that devices can be easily set up
+* [X] Setup wifi connection process so that devices can be easily set up

 ##### ✅ Notes